Short reachability networks: Introduction

-The composition of an independent sequence of lazy transpositions is also a random permutation.
-A \emph{transposition shuffle} is an independent sequence of lazy transpositions $T_1, \dots, T_\ell$ such that $T_1\cdots T_\ell\sim \unif(S_n)$, the uniform distribution over $S_n$.
-Let $U(n)$ denote the minimum $\ell$ for which there exists a transposition shuffle on $n$ elements of length $\ell$.
-Angel and Holroyd \cite{angel2018perfect} asked whether $U(n)=\binom{n}2$.
-This is disproved in \cite{uniformity}, which shows that $U(n)\leq \frac23 \binom{n}2+O(n\log n)$ (which is currently the best upper bound).
-For a lower bound, note that by ignoring the probabilities, any transposition shuffle gives a permutation network, and so $U(n)=\Omega(n\log n)$.\footnote{Conversely, any sorting network can be used to give a sequence which achieves every permutation with non-zero probability, but not necessarily the uniform distribution.
-It is important here that the sequence of permutations achieves the uniform distribution exactly: Czumaj \cite{czumaj2015random} showed that there are sequences of lazy transpositions of length $O(n \log n)$ which are very close to uniform. }
+Note that the composition of a sequence of lazy transpositions is also a random permutation.
+A \emph{transposition shuffle} is a sequence of independent lazy transpositions $T_1, \dots, T_\ell$ such that $T_1\cdots T_\ell\sim \unif(S_n)$, the uniform distribution over $S_n$.
+Let $U(n)$ denote the minimum $\ell$ for which there exists a transposition shuffle on $n$ elements of length $\ell$. \cite{angel2018perfect} asked whether $U(n)=\binom{n}2$.
+This was disproved by \cite{uniformity} who gave the best-known upper bound $U(n)\leq \frac23 \binom{n}2+O(n\log n)$.
+For a lower bound, note that, by ignoring the probabilities, any transposition shuffle gives a permutation network, and so $U(n)=\Omega(n\log n)$.\footnote{Conversely, any permutation network can be used to give a sequence which achieves every permutation with non-zero probability, but not necessarily the uniform distribution.
+It is important here that a transposition shuffle achieves the uniform distribution exactly: \cite{czumaj2015random} showed that there are sequences of lazy transpositions of length $O(n \log n)$ which are very close to uniform.} This simple bound is still the best-known, and there remains a very substantial gap between the best-known upper and lower bounds.

-In the case when all transpositions are of the form $(i, i+1)$, Angel and Holroyd \cite{angel2018perfect} showed that $\binom{n}2$ is best possible.
-However, with this restriction there is also a lower bound of $\binom{n}2$ from the `reachability' point of view: this is needed to reach the `reverse permutation' that maps $i$ to $(n+1)-i$.
-It is an interesting open problem to prove better lower bounds than $\Omega(n\log n)$ in the general case.
+Stronger results are known when the transpositions are restricted to specific families.
+In the case when all transpositions are of the form $(i, i+1)$, \cite{angel2018perfect} showed that $\binom{n}2$ is best possible.
+However, with this restriction there is also a lower bound of $\binom{n}2$ from the `reachability' point of view: $\binom{n}{2}$ transpositions are needed to reach the `reverse permutation' that maps $i$ to $(n+1)-i$.
+It is an interesting open problem to prove lower bounds that are better than $\Omega(n\log n)$ in the general case.